ceilfors/notes/notes/To_maximise_practice_time_is_to_maximise_error_rates.md

 ## Backlinks
 * [[Measuring error rates may reduce performance]]
 	* [[To maximise practice time is to maximise error rates]].
-But, unfortunately, carrying this habit from practice into perform ([[Practice\/Perform duality]]) might be detrimental, given that it may induce frustration in a high-stake environment, forming a vicious cycle:
+But, unfortunately, carrying this habit from practice into perform ([[Practice-Perform duality]]) might be detrimental, given that it may induce frustration in a high-stake environment, forming a vicious cycle:

 <!-- #evergreen -->